Islandora/documentation/docs/installation/docker/site-template/docker-modifications.md

 If you have done this, you can also remove the DNS records that point this URL to your prodcution server.

 Finally, you will have to change the URL that Drupal uses to access the Fedora repo.
-This can be found in your `docker-compose.ym'` in the `environment` section for `drupal-prod`, and should be changed to:
+This can be found in your `docker-compose.yml'` in the `environment` section for `drupal-prod`, and should be changed to:

 ```
 DRUPAL_DEFAULT_FCREPO_URL: "http://fcrepo:8080/fcrepo/rest/"